Teacher Education Program

-We recommend that you take the MTEL as soon as you decide to apply to the Teacher Education Program, if you live in Massachusetts.
-Otherwise, we ask our new students to take the test during the summer when they have just entered the program.
-You will need to pass the Communication and Literacy tests and the subject-matter test of the MTEL by the end of the fall semester in order to continue in the Program in the spring.
+We recommend that you take the MTEL as soon as you decide to apply to the Teacher Education Program, if possible.The Communication and Literacy tests and most of the subject-matter tests are now given by computer at many testing centers nation-wide (see MTEL website).
+We ask our new students to take the Communication and Literacy tests before their arrivel on campus in June, and to take their subject test before the end of July.
+You will need to pass both MTELs by the end of the fall semester in order to continue in the Program in the spring.
 Candidates who do not pass the MTEL by the end of the fall semester may complete their degree work in another master's program in the Harvard Graduate School of Education.

 How can I prepare for the Massachusetts Tests for Educator Licensure?